lsst-sqre/www_lsst_io/README.rst

 www.lsst.io
 ###########

-https://www.lsst.io is a portal for `Rubin Observatory`_ documentation.
+https://www.lsst.io is a portal for `Rubin Observatory`_ technical documentation.
-It's designed to help Rubin Observatory staff and the astronomy community discover documentation, software, and other bits of information produced by the Rubin Observatory and LSST.
+It's designed to help Rubin Observatory staff and the astronomy community discover documentation, software, and other bits of technical information produced by the Rubin Observatory and LSST.

 Technical stack
 ===============